 If in-person cohorts are able to meet at the Loft in Open Book this winter/spring, how will the Loft ensure it is safe to do so?

 The Loft will implement protocols in line with recommended local and national guidelines, from the CDC to the WHO to federal and state guidelines and mandates.
-This may include requiring all students and teaching artists to wear masks during all class meetings, limiting the number of people able to be in a classroom at one time, requiring seating around tables at safe distances apart, a focused and thorough cleaning protocol before and after each class meeting, and hand sanitizer and masks available in each classroom.
+All in-person participants will be required to show proof of vaccination.
+Other safety protocols may include requiring all students and teaching artists to wear masks during all class meetings, limiting the number of people able to be in a classroom at one time, requiring seating around tables at safe distances apart, a focused and thorough cleaning protocol before and after each class meeting, and hand sanitizer and masks available in each classroom.
 As information has thus far proved to be constantly evolving, the Loft will provide the most up to date plans and protocols as the writing project February start dates approach.